j6barajas/se_project_coffeeshop/README.md

 ## Plan on improving the project

 A page with images of some of the menu items would add some personality to the site.
+Additionally, the form's functionality could be fully realized by creating a server that it can submit to.